junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 **Second 2:**

-The sparks and fogs and smokes are getting more fierce.
+The sparks and fogs and smokes are getting more relentless.
 The air is filled with electricity.
 The spark from the angel tablet catches fire on Metatron's woolen sweater.

 **Second 3:**

 The surprise strike team reaches the center of the room.
-Donatello grabs Metatron's back, holding him still, and Dean gives him a fierce fist on the nose and cheek.
+Donatello grabs Metatron's back, holding him still, and Dean gives him a fierce fist on the nose, crashing on half his face.
 Metatron lets go of the angel tablet from his left hand in surprise, and sends the blade in his right hand forward unconsciously, stabbing wild, piercing through Crowley's left shoulder.

 At the same time, Sam grabs Crowley on the shoulder, holding him in place, and Cas aims for Crowley's left wrist, chopping his blade down with two hands like it's a machete.
 Crowley yells in pain and sends his blade forward automatically.
 Without the angel tablet as a shield, the angel blade stabs into Metatron's chest, right where his heart is.